-Tomato ‘Lizzano’ is the most blight resistant variety currently available, so for outdoor growers this one is for you.
+Tomato ‘Lizzano’ is the most blight resistant variety currently available, so if you are growing outdoors, this one is for you!

 Blight spores can travel on the wind so outdoor varieties need to be chosen carefully, the smaller fruits will also ripen faster in cooler conditions.

 A bush type, you won’t have to worry about pinching out any side shoots, they grow happily in a container, 15L is ideal with 1 plant per pot (see gallery)